 Tobbell, D. A., Middleton, B. J., Raines, S., Needham, M. R., Taylor, I. W., Beveridge, J. Y., & Abbott, W. M. (2002).
 Identification of in vitro folding conditions for Procathepsin S and Cathepsin S using fractional factorial screens.
 Protein Expression and Purification, 24(2), 242-254.

 Tobbell, D. A. (2012).
 Pharmaceutical politics and regulatory reform in post-war America.
-In J. Zelizer & K. Philips-Fein (Eds.), What's good for business: Business and politics since World War II (pp. 123-139).
-United States: Oxford University Press
+In J. Zelizer & K. Philips-Fein (Eds.), What's good for business: Business and politics since World War II ( ed., pp. 123-139).
+Oxford University Press

 Tobbell, D. A. (2012).
 'Eroding the physician's control over therapy': The post-war politics of the prescription.
-In E. Watkins & J. Greene (Eds.), Prescribed: Writing, filling, using, and abusing the prescription in modern America (pp. 66-90).
-Baltimore: Johns Hopkins Press
+In E. Watkins & J. Greene (Eds.), Prescribed: Writing, filling, using, and abusing the prescription in modern America ( ed., pp. 66-90).
+Johns Hopkins Press